nexus4tech-com/Islam313/DEV_CHANGELOG.md

 ---

+- hassan using iphone 15 pro max 17.2 for islam 313

 ## [2025-05-28] - created Reusable components
 **Author:** Hamza Sarwar
 - Created `Full Button` for full screen button you just need to pass it label key or style if you want and onPress and boom it will give you a give a consistent button throughout the app.